mcneel/developer.rhino3d.com/_guide_topics/general/developing_software_in_public.md

 - Build every commit from every developer before it goes into our master development branch.
 - Closing issues in [YouTrack](https://mcneel.myjetbrains.com) when fixes get merged into our master development branch by the [TeamCity](https://www.jetbrains.com/teamcity/) servers.
-- Build internal and public releases on our [TeamCity](https://www.jetbrains.com/teamcity/) servers
+- Build internal and public releases on our [TeamCity](https://www.jetbrains.com/teamcity/) servers.
 - Publishing new WIP releases by typing a command into [Slack](https://slack.com/).
 - Upload public releases to our download servers.